So you developed a course project which you need to host somewhere so that everyone can access it.

 In our article Building Django App in less than 5 minutes, we discussed how to install and create a virtual environment.
 Please follow the same steps here to create a virtual environment with Python 3.
 Let's say the name of the virtual environment created is virtenv.

 Install Django in virtual environment.

 pip install django.

-Now go to files tab and edit the settings.py file.
+Now go to the files tab and edit the settings.py file.
 Set debug to

 False and Allowed host to

 ["*"] .
-These changes will not show debug information in browser if something goes wrong.
+These changes will not show debug information in the browser if something goes wrong.
 Allowed hosts setting will make sure which hosts can access the code.
-Setting it to * is not safe, but for now it will do the task.
-Make sure to change it to actual host name on production environment.
+Setting it to * is not safe, but for now, it will do the task.
+Make sure to change it to actual hostname on the production environment.

 DEBUG = False